rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/vnc/vnc_none_auth.md

 ## Vulnerable Application

-Detect VNC servers that support the "None" authentication method.
+This module detects VNC servers that support the "None" authentication method.

 ### Install

-TigerVNC is one of the VNC servers which still accepts None authentication type.
+TigerVNC is one of the few VNC servers that still accepts the None authentication type, and can be installed on either Windows or Linux.
+Below you can find instructions for setting up a test server on both Windows and Linux:

 #### Windows

-Follow https://github.com/TigerVNC/tigervnc/wiki/Setup-TigerVNC-server-(Windows) to download the server, and install with the default.
+Follow https://github.com/TigerVNC/tigervnc/wiki/Setup-TigerVNC-server-(Windows) to download the server, and install the server using the default settings.
 Next start `Configure VNC Service`.

 Set "Session encryption" to `None` and "Authentication" to `None`.
-Apply and restart the service.
+Click `Apply` and restart the service.

 #### Linux